 It was the best of times, it was the worst of times

 This year I completed my best novel ever, the first draft of which I finished on a beautiful spring day while sitting on a hilltop and feeling as one with nature and the universe, and marveling at my own abilities.

 I also cried like three times on my birthday in November — and none of those times were from joy.

 What went wrong?

 Well, this year just had some challenges (though I’m very lucky and blessed overall).
-In January someone going 40 rear-ended me at a stop light and totaled our car.
+In January someone going 40 miles per hour rear-ended me at a stop light and totaled our car.
 I was fine and his insurance paid, but it was a lot of stress at the time.
-We had a rat in our house for the first time, which lead to a month-long odyssey to get rid of him (my respect for rats increased multi-fold).
+We had a rat in our house for the first time, which lead to a month-long odyssey to get rid of him (my respect for rats has increased multi-fold).

 Then our grandmother died.
 Her health had been failing for a while but it was my and my sister’s first big loss since our mother died twelve years ago.

 I also picked some goals that were not perfect in retrospect.
 My goal to enter a 60 mile cycling ‘fun ride’ in May was both ambitious and not super-fun to achieve, and it didn’t help me from slipping from fit to fat as the year wore on.

 I also planned to submit 500 queries to agents, or resumes to businesses and websites— all in an effort to make something happen this year.
 I probably submitted about 150, mostly to no effect.

 So that’s the bad.
 Oh yeah, and I was waaayy excited about driving a European musician from north Alabama to New Orleans (dreams and romantic fantasies included) only to have the trip be canceled last minute (amazing, heartfelt, 7,500 word piece about that is in the works). 😉